RasaHQ/rasa/docs/core/reminders-and-external-events.rst

       triggers: action_tell_id

 Now, when you ask "What is the ID of this conversation?", the assistant replies with something like "The ID of this conversation is: 38cc25d7e23e4dde800353751b7c2d3e".
-See the ``reminderbot`` example project under ``rasa/examples/reminderbot`` for details.
+See the `reminderbot <https://github.com/RasaHQ/rasa/tree/master/examples/reminderbot/README.md>`_ for details.

+If you want your assistant to link to the Raspberry Pi automatically, you will have to write a custom action that informs the Pi about the conversation id when your conversation starts (see :ref:`custom_session_start`).

 .. _responding_to_external_events: